yagikota/clean-architecture-with-go/README.md

 Then, you have fully prepared for running API.

 ## 📄 API Document
-* copy and paste [this file](https://github.com/yagikota/clean_architecture_with_go/blob/main/api_doc.yml) on https://editor.swagger.io/ .
+* Please copy and paste [this file](https://github.com/yagikota/clean_architecture_with_go/blob/main/api_doc.yml) on https://editor.swagger.io/ .

-🐶 I hope this repository helps you studying clean architecture with golang.
+🐶 I hope this repository helps you studying Clean Architecture with Go.